NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/D/detect-anathema-fulu.md

 usage: "affixed to armor"
 license: "ORC"
 identify:
 description: "Given to undisciplined acolytes at risk of breaking their vows, this fulu activates on its own if its wearer begins to perform an act anathema to a specific deity or cause, decided at the time of crafting.
 The fulu heats up when activated, giving you enough warning to correct your actions; if you proceed, the fulu immolates in a burst of flame.
-This deals 4d6 fire damage and brands your skin until you receive an appropriate [[Spells/Atone|Atone]] ritual.
-Either way, activating the fulu consumes it.  **Usage** affixed to armor"
+This deals 4d6 fire damage and brands your skin until you receive an appropriate [[Atone]] ritual.
+Either way, activating the fulu consumes it."
 powerTitle1:
 actionEconomy1:
 type1: